 Started in 1989, the Carthage Buggy Festival is a celebration of the rich history of Carthage, North Carolina.
 The Buggy Festival is held each year to commemorate the famous Tyson and Jones Buggy Factory that, from the mid-1800's to the 1920's, produced the carriages that were essential to life in rural North Carolina.
-On Friday, May 10th and Saturday May 11th, 2013, the 25th Annual Carthage Buggy Festival will be held in Carthage, located eight miles north of Pinehurst in the Sandhills region of North Carolina, and it promises to be the biggest and best yet.
-With an annual attendance of 20,000, the Buggy Festival has grown into one of the biggest and best known festivals in the region.
+On Saturday, May 13, 2017, the 29th Annual Carthage Buggy Festival will be held in Carthage, located eight miles north of Pinehurst in the Sandhills region of North Carolina, and it promises to be the biggest and best yet.
+With an annual attendance of approximately 20,000, the Buggy Festival has grown into one of the biggest and best known festivals in the region.

 The Buggy Festival grew out of a suggestion that Carthage, the County Seat of Moore County, needed to stage an event that would draw attention to its history.
 Since the Tyson and Jones Buggy Factory had been one of the largest buggy manufacturers in the nation for over half a century, the focus on buggies seemed natural.
 But you couldn't have a buggy festival without a buggy, so where to find them became a burning question.